mt32net/mt32CS/README.md

 This is a frontend web application build with Vue.js build to run as a web site.
 The goal of this project is to create a nice looking, efficient, flexible and intuitive interface, with it's help it's easy to present helpful and intersting content.

-This website is written out of personal need for it, but feel free to use it yourself or fork it, as long as you give credit.
+This website is written out of personal need, but feel free to use it yourself or fork it, as long as you give credit.

 ## Installation